-To ensure that your skin stays healthy and looks flawless with every application, it’s important to know what type of mineral makeup to choose, as well as what ingredients and other features to keep an eye out for.
+To ensure that your skin stays healthy and looks flawless with every application, knowing what type of mineral makeup to choose, as well as what ingredients and other features to keep an eye out for, is important.

 At BestReviews, we pride ourselves on our completely unbiased recommendations and reviews.
 We buy products to test in our labs, and we conduct field and expert research that helps us learn as much as possible about top products on the market.